miravassor/CPP_Pool/README.md

 - `private`: Accessible only within the class it's defined.
 Not child!
 - `public`: Accessible from anywhere the object is visible.
 - `protected`: Middle ground, adds the ability for child classes to access.
-    - `protected` makes class members accessible within the class itself and by derived (child) classes but not by other parts
-        - Put `protected` before class members (variables, functions) in a class definition
         - **Access Level**:
             - **Within the Class**: Same as `private`, can use directly.
             - **In Derived Classes**: Can access `protected` members of the base class.